The Walking Dead: The Ride: Music

 In 2013 the ride was given an original soundtrack to accompany the new lights and lasers, this was removed in 2014 and was replaced with a playlist of dance music.
 In 2016 the selection of songs was updated.
-In June 2017 the dance music was removed from the ride and area and the ride was given a new original soundtrack, this time composed by IMAscore and in the style of an upbeat electronic version of the park's new 'Island Theme', and the queue line has retained the music used before.
+In June 2017 the dance music was removed from the ride and area and the ride was given a new original soundtrack, this time composed by IMAscore and in the style of an upbeat electronic version of the park's new 'Island Theme', the queue line retained the music used before.

 As part of the ride's refurbishment into The Walking Dead: The Ride in 2018, a new soundtrack, also by IMAscore, was used alongside a version of The Walking Dead's main theme music.